 9. Make foil-pack meals — the camping food ideas are endless.

-I like making barbecue chicken because all I need are some chicken breasts, pineapple, bell pepper, sweet onion, and barbecue sauce.
-It’s super simple: just throw it all together and cook on the grill or over the fire.
+Try this barbecue chicken foil pack recipe.
+All you’ll need are some chicken breasts, pineapple, bell pepper, sweet onion, and barbecue sauce.
+It’s super simple: just throw it all together and cook it on the grill or over the fire.
 (Let’s be real, you don’t really even need more than the chicken and the barbecue sauce to make a less fancy version.)

 10. Make tacos in a bag for easy and cheap camping food.